Regulations Respecting Cosmetics

 (c) the function of the cosmetic;

-(d) a list of the cosmetic’s ingredients and, for each ingredient, either its exact concentration or the concentration range that includes the concentration of that ingredient, the latter of which may only be indicated by setting out either the applicable concentration range set out in column 1 of the table to this section or the number in column 2 that corresponds to the applicable concentration range set out in column 1;
+(d) a list of the cosmetic’s ingredients and, for each ingredient, its exact concentration or the concentration range that includes its concentration, as set out in the table to this section;

 (e) the form of the cosmetic;